MarioVilas/thetick/README.md

 ## Compiling

 The Tick has no dependencies beyond the libc.
-To compile, just run the makefile:
+To compile for debugging purposes, just run the makefile:

 ```
 cd src